 The Belgian market is fascinating (*geek alert*) because many Belgians get company cars as job perks, and the government has mandated that all company cars in the country have to be electric now, so it’s skewing the market towards EVs.
 Seems like an interesting approach.

-So what’s going to debut in Brussels this year?
+So what made its debut at Brussels this year?

 We've already had glimpses of many of the cars launching in Brussels – click on all the links to read more.

-The new Mercedes-Benz GLB will be an interesting car to see in the metal, plus there are facelifts for the Vauxhall Astra and Peugeot 408 being unveiled.
+The new Mercedes-Benz GLB was an interesting car to see in the metal, plus there were facelifts for the Vauxhall Astra and Peugeot 408 unveiled.

-Brussels will also be our first chance to see the Leapmotor B03X and B05 hatchback models, the Xpeng P7+, new Toyota Hilux and the Firefly supermini.
-And there will also be GT models galore on the Kia stand – EV3, EV4 and EV5 will all be getting performance GT badges at the show.
+Brussels was also our first chance to see the Leapmotor B03X and B05 hatchback models, the Xpeng P7+, new Toyota Hilux and the Firefly supermini.
+And there will also be GT models galore on the Kia stand – EV3, EV4 and EV5 all got their performance GT badges at the show.
+Mazda's new CX-6e was unveiled in Brussels too, looking very sleek and very purple...

 Any fun concept cars at the show?

-We’re looking forward to seeing the new Citroen Elo concept on the show stand, though Ginny’s already had a poke through it the other week.
-The Dacia Hipster will be another must see, as well as the Hyundai Insteroid concept.
+The new Citroen Elo concept was a big draw on Citroen's show stand, though Ginny already had a poke through it the other week.
+The Dacia Hipster was another must see – there are lots of cool details on it – as well as the Hyundai Insteroid concept.

-Well, the king of Belgium (Philippe) normally pops round on press day to have a look at the stands (he probably gets a company car with the job) and there’s also the announcement of the European Car of the Year since that can’t be done in Geneva as was traditionally the case.
+The king of Belgium (Philippe) normally pops round on press day to have a look at the stands (he probably gets a company car with the job), but we didn't see him this time round.

 Keep coming back to Electrifying.com to see the latest news from Brussels – as well as all the other electric cars that are arriving in 2026.